Ogbuchi-Ikechukwu/Optimizing-a-Machine-Learning-Pipeline/README.md

 ## Description of Model and HyperParameters produced by AutoML
 There were 28 models from my AutoML run and the best performing one was the “VotingEnsemble” which gave me an accuracy of 91.79%.
 Automated machine learning picks an algorithm and hyperparameters for you and generates a model ready for deployment.

+The "VotingEnsemble" classifier estimates multiple base models and voting to combine the individual predictions to arrive at the final ones.
+It is a collection of several models working together on a single set known as ensemble.
+So in other words, the combined models vote for the best average score that makes the Voting Ensemble classifier.
+Just as illustrated below:

-Some of the hyperparameters used for the Ensemble model include: min_samples_leaf set at 0.01, min_samples_split set at 0.01, min_weight_fraction_leaf set at 0.0,n_estimators at 50, n_jobs=1, oob_score=True, random_state=None and verbose=0, A snippet of the hyperparameter values used is shown below from the output of my code cell 11 and 14.
+Some of the hyperparameters used for the VotingEnsemble model include: min_samples_leaf set at 0.01, min_samples_split set at 0.01, min_weight_fraction_leaf set at 0.0,n_estimators at 50, n_jobs=1, oob_score=True, random_state=None and verbose=0,
+A snippet of the hyperparameter values used is shown below from the output of my code cell 11 and 14.
 <img src="edit1.png">

 ## Comparison of the Models and their Performance